henrypoydar/compass-aristo-plugin/README.md

     @import aristo

 Then modify the generated `aristo.sass` file to suit your needs.
-(The file itself has some useful comments.)
+See [http://hpoydar.com/compass-aristo-plugin](http://hpoydar.com/compass-aristo-plugin) for examples.

 ## TODO